 - Follow the pre-surgery instructions your oral surgeon gives you.
 Typically you will be asked to refrain from eating or drinking anything in the 8-10 hours before your surgery.

 - Arrange for transportation back home, if necessary.
 Talk to your oral surgeon about what kind of anesthesia you’ll be getting.
 Some types of anesthesia can inhibit your ability to drive.
-Depending on the type of oral surgery you’re having you may have a topical or local anesthetic.
+This depends on the type of oral surgery you’re having as you may have a topical or local anesthetic.
 If you are having an IV anesthesia, you’ll need someone to drive you home.